Growing a hellebore in a pot makes it possible to witness its exceptional winter blooming even without a garden.

 Hellebore varieties well-suited to container growing

-- Helleborus niger, also called Christmas rose, is appreciated by many already: it bears large white flowers;
+- Helleborus niger, also called Christmas rose, is appreciated by many: it bears large white flowers.

-- Helleborus orientalis, also named Lenten rose, has flower colors that depend on the variety and on the specific cultivar: yellow, pink, violet, etc.;
+- Helleborus orientalis, also named Lenten rose, has flower colors that depend on the variety: yellow, pink, violet, etc.

-- and then you’ve got the many hybrids of both species, which allows for choosing from a wide range of colors.
+- And then you’ve got hybrids of species for an even wider range of colors.